BBN-Q/pyqgl2/README.md

 For code samples, see the [Basic Sequences](/src/python/qgl2/basic_sequences).

-For an example of compiling a QGL2 program from the command-line, see [doc/README.txt].
+For an example of compiling a QGL2 program from the command-line, see the [docs README](doc/README.txt).

 QGL2 directly parses the Python syntax to give natural looking qubit sequences and control flow. measurement results to variables and control flow statements.
 For example: